smbsimon/smbsimon.github.io/_posts/2020-05-17-work.md

 - [An essay about learning languages](https://medium.com/@sarambsimon/learning-fluency-672988a7ae52) — adapted from a talk at the 2015 Burlington Ruby Conference and later reworked for RubyConf 2016

 **selected community involvement:**

 - 2021 The Socially Responsible Modeling, Computation, and Design initiative at Illinois Tech (fall 2021 fellow)

-- 2020 ScienceWriters (panelist: "Diving Into the Data: How Data Reporting Can Shape Science Stories")
+- 2020 ScienceWriters (panelist: "Diving into the data: How data reporting can shape science stories")

-- 2020 National Institute for Computer-Assisted Reporting (panelist: “Beyond the Horserace of Election Results Graphics”)
+- 2020 National Institute for Computer-Assisted Reporting (panelist: “Beyond the horserace of election results graphics”)

 - 2019 Denison University (invited speaker for math, computer science & narrative journalism students)

 - 2018 National Institute for Computer-Assisted Reporting (intro to python instructor)

-- 2018 FITC Technology & Creativity (invited speaker: "The Algorithm, A Narrative")
+- 2018 FITC Technology & Creativity (invited speaker: "The algorithm, a narrative")

 - 2017 Wellesley College (invited speaker for humanities students interested in digital careers)